Hrkjawad/My_Campus/README.md

 Streamlined a platform that unifies academic tools, allowing faculty and students to manage courses, share resources, communicate, and receive updates in one app.
-Students can make cover page pdf without internet.
+Students can make cover page pdf without the internet.
 The information of Faculties, Batches CR, Assignment, Tutorial, Viva etc all are traceable for both faculty and students in this app.